Ananya0667/LinuxKernelDevelopment/README.md

 # Linux CPU Scheduler for Real-Time Systems

-This repository contains the implementation of a Linux CPU Scheduler based on the Rate-Monotonic (RMS) and Deadline-Monotonic (DMS) scheduling algorithms.
-It explores how to leverage the Linux kernel API to create a scheduler that handles real-time tasks with specific deadlines and periods.
+The implementation of a Linux CPU Scheduler based on the Rate-Monotonic (RMS) and Deadline-Monotonic (DMS) scheduling algorithms.
+I explored how to leverage the Linux kernel API to create a scheduler that handles real-time tasks with specific deadlines and periods.

 ## Introduction

-The project simulates a real-time scheduler based on the Liu and Layland periodic task model.
+Simulated a real-time scheduler based on the Liu and Layland periodic task model.
 It utilizes static priority scheduling where tasks with shorter periods are given higher priority.
 The implementation includes both Rate-Monotonic Scheduling (RMS) and Deadline-Monotonic Scheduling (DMS).

 ## System Calls